jordyorel/orus-lang/JIT_FULL_ROADMAP.md

 - [x] Split profiling counters by opcode family, value kind, and bailout reason with CLI/JSON exports.
   - Runtime profiling now aggregates sampled instructions per opcode family, surfaces JIT failure counts by translation status, category, and value kind, and exposes the same breakdown in `dumpProfilingStats` plus the JSON exporter.
   - CLI exports also propagate the new family aggregates so downstream tooling can monitor hot spots without parsing individual opcode samples.
-- [x] Automate `make jit-benchmark-orus` in CI with pass/fail thresholds for uplift (≥3×) and native coverage (≥90%).
+- [x] Automate `zig build jit-benchmark -Dprofile=release -Dstrict-jit=true` in CI with pass/fail thresholds for uplift (≥3×) and native coverage (≥90%).
   - Added a Python harness that runs the benchmark suite, enforces ≥3× speedup and ≥90% native coverage, and prints actionable failures when the thresholds are missed.
-  - Wired the harness into `make jit-benchmark-orus`, taught the CLI to report native coverage, and execute the target inside the release workflow so regressions trip CI immediately.
+  - Wired the harness into `zig build jit-benchmark -Dprofile=release -Dstrict-jit=true`, taught the CLI to report native coverage, and execute the target inside the release workflow so regressions trip CI immediately.
 - [x] Capture disassembly dumps, guard exit traces, and per-loop telemetry toggles for developer debugging.
   - Added `OrusJitDebug` instrumentation hooks that snapshot IR listings, hex-encoded machine code, guard exit ring buffers, and loop-level counters gated by per-loop toggles.
   - Native entry stubs publish loop entries, slow-path requests, and guard exits so developers can target specific loops without drowning in global counters.